DecisionsDev/ruledesigner/README.md

 For 8.12.0 Release:
    - Eclipse IDE 2022-06 R (4.24) Modeling Tools Packages
    - You can find all available releases at this location : https://github.com/DecisionsDev/ruledesigner/releases

+For 8.12.0.1 Release:
+   - Eclipse IDE 2022-06 R (4.24) Modeling Tools Packages
+   - You can find all available releases at this location : https://github.com/DecisionsDev/ruledesigner/releases

 ## Installation
 You must install the update site for Rule Designer into an existing Eclipse.